 Guide to reward credit cards

-- Earn points as you spend that can be used in dedicated reward schemes, including shop loyalty cards, air miles and credit company offers
+- Earn points or cashback as you spend that can be used in dedicated reward schemes, including shop loyalty cards, air miles and credit company offers

 - If you don't pay off your balance in full every month then costs may well outweigh any rewards, and you also need to consider any annual fees